dex157/remove-me/001-combineReducer.md

 From lesson we already have implementation of function which is `createStore`.
 Codesandbox can be forked.
 [Link](https://codesandbox.io/s/001-redux-pi4jj?file=/src/redux.ts)

-The task is to implement `combineReducer` function which should match to `https://redux.js.org/api/combinereducers`.
+The task is to implement a combineReducer function which should be identical to the one in `https://redux.js.org/api/combinereducers`.

 ```
 const app = combineReducer({